-In the latest issue of Develop, we discuss the use of data and analytics in esports: Whenever you play a game of DoTA 2, League of Legends or any other esports game, your behaviour and that of your teammates is recorded in great detail.
-The data is stored in replay files and made accessible online, providing us with the opportunity to not only visualise and analyse what is going on during matches, but also to dive into the action post-match at a level that is unprecedented outside of esports.
+In the latest issue (at the time of writing this, 2017.
+For a recent update, see arc.york.ac.uk) of Develop, we (Florian Block and Anders Drachen) discuss the use of data and analytics in esports: Whenever you play a game of DoTA 2, League of Legends or any other esports game, your behaviour and that of your teammates is recorded in great detail.
+The data is stored in replay files and made accessible online, providing us with the opportunity to not only visualise and analyse what is going on during matches but also to dive into the action post-match at a level that is unprecedented outside of esports.

 These techniques could also radically transform production workflows in esports, especially allowing low-staffed, low-budget productions achieve a professional-grade quality of coverage.
 From the perspective of the player, being able to access your own data along with the ability to analyse and compare it with others, with AI assistants that help you improve, is of recurrent interest.
-While physical sports are still far away from realising those levels of data analytics, esports provide a fertile ground for innovation in this space that is ready for harvest right now.
-In the future we think we can expect a plethora of tools becoming available that make it fun and engaging to interact with esports data.
+While physical sports are still far away from realising those levels of data analytics, esports provides a fertile ground for innovation in this space that is ready for harvest right now.
+In the future, we think we can expect a plethora of tools becoming available that make it fun and engaging to interact with esports data.